 By 2007, Mimi established her school Feng Shui – International School of Metaphysics (Feng Shui-ISM!!!).
 She also began teaching and sharing her broad eclectic knowledge base in Feng Shui and various Metaphysical subjects at the same year.

 Mimi has two sons.
 She helps to run a part of the family business with her husband; Brian, who is a philatelic specialist of antique and rare stamps from all Latin American countries.
-Both Brian and Mimi have a common hobby of “See this world before the next” as they both have visited 267+ different countries so far.
+Both Brian and Mimi have a common hobby of “See this world before the next” as they both have visited 271+ countries and self-autonomy territories so far.
+(Travelers’ Century Club Official List of Countries and Territories.)

 Mimi has the advantage of being able to speak both Cantonese and Mandarin; plus she has a full understanding of reading and writing in both traditional and simplified Chinese.
 This enabled her to learn from a broad range of Chinese Metaphysic Masters the world over.
 It is also useful as she often works closely with various philatelic clients in the Far East.